Doll Quest

 For some things (like fingers), I recommend super-flex clay (like mold making clay).

 "What clay is best?"
-Oven cure poly clay, because it doesn't shrink.
+Any clay that doesn't shrink.

 "I don't have an embossing heat tool."
 On certain things, you can use a blow drier, an oven, or the heat from a 100, or higher, Watt incandescent light bulb.

-"Can I use hot rollers or a curling(straitening) iron?"
+"Can I use hot rollers, a curling, or a straitening iron?"
 Yes.

 Use the lowest heat setting and leave curlers in until they are fully cooled, you can also use foam rollers.